 Leverage = Asset price * LotAmount * CCValue /

-MarginCost = Asset price * PIPCost / PIP / MarginCost, where
+MarginCost or Leverage = Asset price * PIPCost / PIP / MarginCost, where

 CCValue is the value of the counter currency in account currency units.
 For brokers that support the SET_LEVERAGE

-command, leverage can be set on the fly before entering a trade.
+command, Leverage and MarginCost must be set on the fly before entering a trade.

 The number of contracts per Lot with the current asset.
 Determines the minimum order size and depends on the lot size of the account.
 For currencies, the lot size of a micro lot account is normally 1000 contracts; of a mini lot account 10000 contracts; and of a a standard lot account 100000 contracts.
 Some brokers offer also lot sizes that are a fraction of a contract, f.i.
 0.1 contracts per lot for CFDs

 or diginal coins.
 Some brokers allow arbitrary lot amounts when they support the